 Banded Sea Krait

-Like turtles and crocodiles, kraits also spend a lot of time on land.
-They behave docile and don’t actively bite humans unless threatened.
+Like turtles and crocodiles, kraits spend a lot of time on land.
+If you see a snake like this then watch it and just keep your distance.
+They are normally docile and will not bite humans unless roughly handled and feel threatened.

 Stingrays are cartilaginous fish with an intriguingly flat body and long, whip-like tail.
 It almost looks like a sliding pancake.
 The danger comes from this long tail, which has several barbed blades that introduce a potent poison into a wound when stang.